jian-feng/sample-fuse-file-transfer/README.md

       Strategy class for aggregate multiple data file processing against single trigger file.
    - *TriggerValidationProcessor.java*
       Processor class to implement business logic like validation the content of trigger file.

-## IMPLEMENT HIGHLIGHT

-- Using JBoss Fuse BOM in pom.xml, so that easy to migrate new version of fuse
-- Divided customer configuration in perperties.xml, so that easy to modify
-- Separate definition portion of Endpoint in CamelRoute.xml, so that simplified route definition part

 ## HOW TO RUN